Fegmania!

 Fegmania! is the fourth studio album by Robyn Hitchcock and his first with his backing band The Egyptians.

 The Egyptians included the former Soft Boys Andy Metcalfe and Morris Windsor.

 "The Man with the Lightbulb Head" was conceived on Archway Road in London and provided a springboard for Hitchcock's first attempt at film making for a promotional video.
 Stills from the video were reproduced as cover art for the front and back of the LP sleeve.

 The album was quickly followed by the live album, Gotta Let This Hen Out!, recorded at one gig at The Marquee Club in Wardour Street, London.

+Reissues

 Eight bonus tracks were added to the subsequent Rhino CD reissue of the album, including an acoustic demo of "Insect Mother" which had been recorded for possible inclusion in the earlier I Often Dream of Trains, and "The Pit of Souls", a lengthy psychedelic instrumental in four 'movements'.
 Two alternative versions of "Egyptian Cream" appear as bonus tracks.

 The 2008 YepRoc reissue added seven bonus track to the original album.
 The outro which previously appeared as a hidden track after "Heaven" is now included as a separate, twelfth untitled song.
 This reissue was also included in the retrospective Robyn Hitchcock & the Egyptians boxset Luminous Groove.

+Reception

+John Leland of Spin wrote, "Unpredictably brilliant songs, synapse-bending lyrics, and vigorously inventive guitar.
+This is still the music of a man who refuses to grow up, but however dark Hitchcock's paranoid delusions, all of his songs have pretty elements: a Merseybeat harmony, a pristine organ part, or a neatly resolved guitar line."